I have recently written a travel blog about my favourite volcanic craters in Iceland.

 Landbrotshólar pseudocraters

-The pseudocraters are not marked on Google maps, but we turned on a gravel road close to the Efri-Vík farm and Hotel Laki, where we were staying for the night.
+The pseudocraters are not marked on Google Maps, but we followed a gravel road close to the Efri-Vík farm and Hotel Laki, where we were staying for the night.

-An aerial view on Google maps shows the pseudocraters very clearly - I am amazed at how many there are.
-In the near vicinity lies Kirkjubæjarklaustur with its many wonders of nature.
+An aerial view on Google Maps shows the pseudocraters very clearly - I am amazed at how many there are.

-In this area, you will also find an elf city and an elf church, an 11th-century wall called Bjarnagarður, and an ash bunker, where you can see ash layers from different volcanic eruptions, even as far back as before year 900.
+In this area, you will also find an elf-city and an elf-church, an 11th-century wall called Bjarnagarður, and an ash bunker, where you can see ash layers from different volcanic eruptions, even as far back as before the year 900.

 Álftaversgígar pseudocraters

-I think they make the landscape look very distinctive and they also conveniently act as a barrier for the massive glacial floods during the Katla eruptions.
+They make the landscape look very distinctive, and they also conveniently serve as a barrier to the massive glacial floods during the Katla eruptions.

-Here the pseudocraters look like spatter cones, which means that the power of the explosions, which created them, was not massive as was the case in some of the pseudocraters in North Iceland.
+Here, the pseudocraters look like spatter cones, which means that the power of the explosions that created them was not as massive as was the case in some of the pseudocraters in North Iceland.

 Álftaversgígar pseudocraters - útsýnisskífa means a view-dial

-These pseudocraters, like Landbrotshólar pseudocraters, were most likely created during the massive Eldgjá eruption in 934.
+These pseudocraters, such as Landbrotshólar pseudocraters, were most likely formed during the Eldgjá eruption in 934.

 They were protected as a natural monument in 1975, but many of the pseudocraters in Iceland are now protected.

-I am grateful for that as some of these pseudocraters might have been destroyed completely and used for road construction or airport construction like Rauðhólar pseudocraters.
+I am grateful for that, as some of these pseudocraters might have been completely destroyed and used for road construction or airport construction, as with the Rauðhólar pseudocraters.

 By the view-dial on top of Álftaversgígar pseudocraters

-There are over 90+ view-dials all over Iceland, some of them easily accessible like this one, but others on top of mountains.
+There are over 90 view-dials all over Iceland, some easily accessible, like this one, but others on top of mountains.
 These view-dials show the names and heights of the mountains in the surrounding area.

-I have managed to take photos of almost all of them, apart from the ones on mountain tops, as I am far from being a good hiker.
+I have managed to take photos of almost all of them, except those on mountain tops, as I am far from being a good hiker.

 The view-dial on top of Álftaversgígar (one of them)